ocaml/MPP-language-blender/README.md

 # Log

+* 14 May 2013: new target in Makefile, for future templating-related features.
 * 13 May 2013: clean up on entire repository.
 * 13 May 2013: software architecture refactoring.
 * 13 May 2013: new features.
 Special commands don't start with a dash anymore: a dash is now for shell commands.